How To Take Advantage Of The FEIE

 Additionally, even if you’re a bona fide resident of another country, any work you do in the United States is not eligible for the FEIE.

 An example would be a vice president of Latin American operations for a U.S. company going to the States for two weeks training.
 The salary that relates to those two weeks isn’t eligible for the FEIE.
-Probably that person has earned income above the annual limit (which is US$100,800 for 2015 and US$101,300 for 2016), so this point likely wouldn’t affect his tax situation.
+Probably that person has earned income above the annual limit (which is US$100,800 for 2015, US$101,300 for 2016, and US$102,100 for 2017), so this point likely wouldn’t affect his tax situation.
 Nevertheless, it’s worth noting.

 How Is The FEIE Calculated?

 The FEIE is calculated on Form 2555.
 You’ll have to include information about your earnings, decide which test you want (or need) to qualify under, and your employer’s information.
 It’s a fairly straightforward form.

 Your earned income is indicated on your 1040 Form under wages (or, if you are self-employed—which, as I’ll explain shortly, is generally a bad idea from a tax perspective—on your Schedule C), but you’ll enter a negative amount on line 21 for the amount calculated on Form 2555 as your FEIE.
 In other words, it’s an above-the-line exclusion that reduces your adjusted gross income, phasing out many credits and deductions.
 Some credits and deductions add back in the amount of your FEIE in the worksheets to calculate them, but not all.